connectivecpp/utility-rack/doc/about.md

 Roxanne Agerone, roxanne at connectivecpp dot com, is a co-author of Utility Rack.
 Roxanne ... (fill in info)

 Roxanne's personal GitHub site is https://github.com/oxenran.
-Roxanne also runs a Seattle C++ Meetup at https://www.meetup.com/Seattle-C-Meetup, typically meeting on Thursday evenings, 6 pm, at Ballard Coffee Works.
+Roxanne also runs a Seattle C++ Meetup at https://www.meetup.com/Seattle-C-Meetup, typically meeting on Monday evenings, 6 pm, at Ballard Coffee Works.

 Nathan Deutsch, nathand at connectivecpp dot com, is a co-author of Utility Rack.
 Nathan ... (fill in info)

 ## A Cliff Note on Behavior Driven Development

 >I'm dipping my toe (for the first time) into BDD (Behavior Driven Development), using the Catch 2 testing facilities.
 It's an interesting way to specify and test behavior of the interfaces, and so far I'm liking it.